digital-asset/ex-bond-issuance/README.md

     ```
 2. Open UI with a browser at http://localhost:7500.

-**Note:** If you run on Windows or MacOS, you may need to increase the memory limit of the Docker Engine in the preferences if you encounter a `java.lang.OutOfMemoryError: GC overhead limit exceeded` error.
+**Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5Gb).

 #### Option 2: Start App in Standalone with Wall Clock Time